vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

   - **Global notifications**: Includes built-in end user notifications send From `notification@attacksimulationtraining.com`
   - **Tenant notifications**: Includes custom end user notifications for branding and to set a different From address to an internal mailbox

-> Images that you use in end user notifications may be [blocked](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-faq#why-are-images-in-simulation-messages-blocked-by-outlook) with a message that the sender is not in the Outlook Safe Senders list.
+> **NOTE**: Images that you use in end user notifications may be [blocked](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-faq#why-are-images-in-simulation-messages-blocked-by-outlook) with a message that the sender is not in the Outlook Safe Senders list.
 This happens by default because Outlook is configured to block automatic image downloads in messages from the Internet.

 - **[Target users](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-simulations#target-users)**: Who will receive the simulated phishing message and on what schedule
   - All users or specific users and groups